Parents & Guardians

 More than 700 Primary and Secondary School Teachers graduate from DCU each year.

 DCU Student Support & Development (SS&D) covers a wide variety of student services in DCU, ensuring our student population thrives in university.
-These services include:
+Here is an information guide for Parents/Guardians of Incoming First Years providing an overview of key milestones in that first year.

 The Student Advice Centre This is a service where students can access advice and guidance on all matters academic, personal and financial.
 Students can avail of confidential one-to-one meetings with a student adviser to discuss their query.
 They also deliver programmes and workshops to enhance the student experience.
 The service is provided to the entire student population across all campuses and online.